markopuza/markopuza.github.io/index.markdown

 ### HOW MUCH?

-Player fee (PF) will be around **30-35€**, depending on the number of registered players (exact sum will be determined in mid-October).
-This includes 2-days of ultimate, Christmas Party, tournament dinner, sleeping in a gym, and more.
+Player fee (PF) is set to **21€**.
+The fee is reduced by 10 Eur if you are a junior or a new player (Thanks to <a href="https://szf.sk/">Slovenska Asociacia Frisbee</a>!).
+This includes 2-days of ultimate, Christmas Party, sleeping in a gym, and more.

-PF is reduced by 5€ for beginners and juniors, and by 10€ if you opt-out from the tournament dinner.
-(IBAN: SK57 0900 0000 0005 7998 2153 in EUR or through <a href="https://revolut.me/mirosl21">Revolut</a> in whatever currency.)

 ### HOW?